-Can make a clear link between specific policy decisions at the national level directly causing amplified threats, erosion of rights or discrimination with the communities your organization serves in King County;
+Can make a clear link between specific policy decisions at the national level directly causing amplified threats, erosion of rights or discrimination to the communities your organization serves in King County;

-Have staff and/or board leadership that reflect the communities they serve (e.g., Black, Indigenous people of color (BIPOC), immigrants, people with disabilities, low-income residents or LGBTQIA+ community members);
+Have staff and/or board leadership that reflect the communities served (e.g., Black, Indigenous people of color (BIPOC), immigrants, people with disabilities, low-income residents or LGBTQIA+ community members);